5app/base5-ui/README.md

 ## Running the component library

 base5-UI comes with its own documentation tool & development playground powered by [docz](https://www.docz.site/).
-To check it out, clone this repo to your local machine and run the following command:
+To check it out, clone this repo to your local machine, install all needed dependencies using `npm i` and then run the following command:

 ```
 npm run docz:dev